averyhiebert/cellerity/README.md

 ## Extensible Cellular Automata
 Cellerity provides general
 [cellular automaton](https://en.wikipedia.org/wiki/Cellular_automaton)
-functionality.
+tools.
 In order to support a variety of uses, it's designed to work with non-numeric cell values, and offers an Automaton class that can be extended to more specific types of automata (e.g. [lifelike automata](https://en.wikipedia.org/wiki/Life-like_cellular_automaton) or [elementary automata](https://en.wikipedia.org/wiki/Elementary_cellular_automaton)).

-Currently, the module includes the general Automaton class, as well as the LifelikeAutomaton subclass which makes it easy to simulate any lifelike cellular automaton and serves an example of how to extend the Automaton class.
+The primary focus of the module is the Automaton class, which supports very general cellular automaton functionality.
+Additionally, a more concrete LifelikeAutomaton subclass makes it easy to simulate any lifelike cellular automaton and serves an example of how to extend the Automaton class.